Ultra Seven X

 - Crouching Moron, Hidden Badass: K is pretty laid back most of the time, acts like he's terrified by S, and usually fits the group's The Smart Guy role.
 In the final episodes, he showed us just why he was chosen as a DEUS member by disarming S, who was pointing her gun at his head, and holding both her and Jin at gunpoint.

 - Darker and Edgier: The darkest show of the entire Ultra Series.

-- Early-Bird Cameo: S appears in first episode as a waitress before her proper introduction in the 4th episode.
+- Early-Bird Cameo: S appears in the first episode disguised as a waitress before her proper introduction in the fourth episode.

-- Easy Amnesia: Jin has it.
-It was actually Seven who purposely sealed away his consciousness along with Jin's memory because the former feared he will erase the latter's personality.
+- Easy Amnesia: Jin is unable to remember anything about his past.
+It was actually Seven who purposely sealed away his consciousness, along with Jin's memory, because the former feared he would erase the latter's personality upon fusing with him.

 - Evil All Along: The boss of DEUS is the Big Bad, and the purpose of DEUS is to destroy threats to their rule.

 - Face-Heel Turn: Agent R, who sided with the abductor aliens after he lost his wife.
-Near the end, every DEUS agent except K and S were sent to eliminate Jin, his girl, and K and S themselves.
+Near the end, every DEUS agent except K and S were sent to eliminate Jin, Elea, and K and S themselves.

 - Heroic Sacrifice: Almost happens to K and S in the final episode.

 - Holding Back the Phlebotinum: Ultraseven himself doesn't normally appear beyond the last 5 minutes of the episode, and his battles in some of the later episodes were almost single-stroke battles.
 Also used by Seven, who sealed his consciousness for fear that he will erase Jin's, giving him his Easy Amnesia.